Our Work

 The following initiatives are currently underway and accepting contributors.
 Projects are open to volunteers of all skillsets - if you're interested, just show up at one of our hack nights!

-A free platform for local artists to sell their artwork.
-Began early in the pandemic.
+A free platform for local artists to advertise their artwork.
+Began early in the pandemic, recently expanded to other types of art.

 A spiritual successor to the LotLinker site data.